alexklwong/void-dataset/README.md

 ## Downloading VOID
-To download VOID dataset release version using gdown:
+To download VOID dataset release version using `gdown`:
 ```
 bash bash/setup_dataset_void.sh
 ```
-Note: gdown intermittently fails and will complain about permissions
+Note: `gdown` intermittently fails and will complain about permissions

 As a workaround you may directly download the dataset by visiting:
 ```